Tsui Yu Jade Oolong Tea

 Single Mug Brew:

-Put a spoonful of tea leaves in a mug and fill with boiling water.
+Use 1 rounded tablespoon(6-7g) of tea leaves for a 12 oz/350 ml mug and fill with boiling water.
 Let sit for 5 minutes or until cool enough to drink and enjoy while the leaves continue to brew.
 Refill when half-full, or when the mug is drained for a second infusion.

 Use 1-2 spoonfuls of tea leaves in a liter of water.
 Brew at room temperature for 3 hours or refrigerate overnight to enjoy the next day.